0x1d00ffff/0xbtc-discord-price-bot/README.md

    to explicitly check for this.

 ##### Todo:
+ - at some level, wrap handle_global_command and handle_global_command in try blocks which call logging.exception to report unexpected exceptions in command handlers
  - switch from etherscan to bloxy.info for holders chart data source
  - make configuration text-based so it does not need python imports etc
  - update from async to rewrite branch of discord.py [link](https://github.com/TheTrain2000/async2rewrite)